LiamJCates/Programming-Notes/C++/Syntax/Operators.md

 | <= | Less than or equal to |
 | >= | Greater than or equal to |

+Comparison operators compare the given operands and evaluate to a bool

 ## Logical operators